Solexi/Solexi/README.md

 Software Developer
 ------------------

-I have been learning to code for 3 years.
-I am currently a 400-level Computer Science Undergraduate at Pan-Atlantic University.
+I am a final year Computer Science Undergraduate with over 4 years of programming experience.
 I have explored a few programming languages of which Python and Javascript are my favorites.
-I am passionate about Frontend Development and would also like to go into Mobile and Blockchain Development.
+I am passionate about Frontend Development and would also like to go into Mobile Development and Machine Learning.
 I look forward to learning new things.

 * 🌍  I'm based in Lagos, Nigeria